hugomolinfresneda/homelab-stacks/stacks/adguard-home/README.md

 ## Notes

-* The public compose keeps the service portable and environment-agnostic (no host ports/paths).
+* The public compose keeps the service portable and environment-agnostic (no host ports/paths or secrets).
 * DNS remains a **local** service; the **UI** is the only piece published via the tunnel.
+* Monitoring integration is split: this stack exposes metrics and API parameters, while the `monitoring` stack owns Prometheus jobs, rules and dashboards.